Caio32Pro/Caio32Pro/README.md

 ## Hi there, my name is Caio de Franco.
-Nice to meet y'all! 😺
+Nice to meet y'all!

 ## A little about me
-CAIO
 <!--
 **Caio32Pro/Caio32Pro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.